 - Uses clean, renewable energy (the sun)

 - Works well for both heating and cooling

-- Much quieter than other cooling systems- Systems run very quiet and there is no equipment outside to bother neighbors
+- Much quieter than other cooling systems- Systems run very quietly and there is no equipment outside to bother neighbors

 - There may be federal, state or local incentives available

-- Can be installed in both new construction and retrofit situations
+- Installation in both new construction and retrofit situations

 There are 2 installation options:

-- If you already have a pond or have plans to have one, we will use your pond as the location for the pipes that will be supplying your geothermal system.
-This doesn’t alter your pond in any way or create danger for swimming and fishing.
+- If you already have a pond or have plans to have one, we use your pond as the location for the pipes that supply your geothermal system.
+This will not alter your pond in any way and it is not a danger for fishing and swimming.

-- Install a closed loop system that would be underground in your yard.
-This option will tear up your yard for the initial install, but after we are done and have re-graded your yard for seeding, everything will be as good as, if not better than when we started.
+- Install a closed-loop system that would be underground in your yard.
+This option will tear up your yard for the initial install, but after we are done and your yard’s re-grade for seeding, everything will be as good as, if not better than when we started.